jsbin/jsbin/docs/post.md

 When viewing the CodeCasting URL or the live remote rendering, each user is connected to our Spike program.
 This listens for the event that says a bin has changed, and when that happens, it just finds all the users watching a particular url, and sends them the updated panel (so we only send the CSS panel if the CSS panel changed).

 An [EventSource](http://html5doctor.com/server-sent-events/) maintains a persistent connection with the server and is listening for those events in the browser.
-When the event is recieved, depending on the content type, it'll either inject the content live, or refresh the page giving you the latest code.
+When the event is received, depending on the content type, it'll either inject the content live, or refresh the page giving you the latest code.